jordii222/CalculadoraRSA/README.md

                                                             └─►  RSA (encrypt/decrypt)
 ```
 ## Cryptographic algorithms
+This is a summary of several cryptographic or cryptography related algorithms.
+This program only implements Caesar's cryptosystem, affine cryptosystems and RSA cryptosystem.
 ```
   ┌───────────────────────────────────────────┐      ┌────────────────────────────────────────────────┐      ┌─────────────────────────────────────────────────┐
   │ RSA algorithm                             │      │ Diffie-Hellman key exchange algorithm          │      │ ElGamal encryption algorithm                    │